Defined contribution plan: United States

 In such plans, the employee is often responsible for selecting the types of investments toward which the funds in the retirement plan are allocated.
 This may range from choosing one of a small number of pre-determined mutual funds to selecting individual stocks or other securities.
 Most defined contribution plans are characterized by certain tax advantages, and some provide for a portion of the employee's contributions to be matched by the employer, either automatically (in the case of safe harbor contributions) or at the employer's discretion.
 In exchange, the funds in such plans may not be withdrawn by the employee prior to reaching a certain age – typically the year the employee reaches 59.5 years old (with a small number of exceptions, such as retirement before that age) – without incurring a substantial penalty in addition to taxes.

 Congress has limited the amount that may be contributed annually to defined contribution plans.
-For 2025, the total deferral limit (which includes employer contributions, employee contributions to employer sponsored plans, and IRA contributions both deductible and non-deductible) is $70,000 or 100% of compensation, whichever is less, with a separate employee-only limit to employer sponsored plans of $23,500.
-Employees age 50-59 or 64 or older or over may contribute an additional "catch-up" amount of $7,500 which is not subject to the total deferral or employee limits, while employees age 60-63 have a higher catch-up amount of $11,250.
+For 2025, the limit on annual additions to a defined contribution plan under section 415(c) was $70,000 or 100 percent of compensation, whichever was less.
+Annual additions include employer contributions, employee contributions, and forfeitures allocated to a participant's account.
+The separate annual contribution limit for an individual's contributions to traditional and Roth IRAs was $7,000.
+The separate employee elective-deferral limit for 401(k), 403(b), governmental 457 plans, and the Thrift Savings Plan was $23,500.
+The generally applicable catch-up limit for participants aged 50 or older was $7,500, while participants who attained age 60 through 63 during 2025 had a higher catch-up limit of $11,250.
 The amounts are indexed to compensate for the effects of inflation but increase only in multiples of $500, which means that in some years the amounts do not increase.